Home Projects

 Synthesis & Sense-Making

 Affinity mapping, thematic coding, insight laddering.
-The goal: compress raw observations into patterns, and patterns into insights that have a "so what."
+The goal: compress raw observations into patterns, and patterns into insights.

 05